Russell McVeagh

 Russell McVeagh is a New Zealand law firm with offices in Auckland and Wellington.
-Along with Bell Gully and Chapman Tripp, it is considered to be one of the "Big Three" law firms in New Zealand.
+It is one of New Zealand's largest law firms and is ranked highly by law firm ranking guides such as The Legal 500 and Chambers and Partners.

 History

 John Benjamin Russell (1834–1894) established a one-man practice in Auckland in 1863.
 Various partners joined him before he was succeeded at the firm by his son Edward Robert Nolan Russell (1869–1939) in 1893.

 In 1904 Robert McVeagh became a partner and remained involved in the firm until his death in 1944.
 In 1969 the firm merged with McKenzie & Bartleet to become Russell McVeagh McKenzie Bartleet & Co, the name it held until 2000, when it became known simply as "Russell McVeagh".